A Performance herd, breeding for Milk, Type, Temperament and Health.

 Charlie's Dam Redstone SF Dark Star is

-Tested Negative for CAE, CL and Johnes November 2020.
+Tested Negative again for CAE, CL and Johnes October 2022.
 We have always been negative.

 We raise our goats as naturally as we can, which means we use herbs to boost immune systems instead of vaccinating, we use herbs instead of chemical de-wormers, and we dam raise with lots of human interaction to keep them friendly.